-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 The US president’s ‘unwavering’ show of support for Israel is largely aimed at a domestic audience, experts say.

-Washington, DC – As the conflict in Gaza nears the end of its second week, analysts say United States President Joe Biden is increasingly acting like a wartime leader, offering a “performative” show of strength and support for Israel.
+Washington, DC – As the war in Gaza nears the end of its second week, analysts say United States President Joe Biden is increasingly acting like a wartime leader, offering a “performative” show of strength and support for Israel.

 Biden visited Israel on Wednesday to back its military campaign in Gaza despite growing calls for a ceasefire.